KZPT: Revival of KY

 KYYS logo from 1997 to 2006.

 KYYS logo from 2006 to 2008.

 On October 20, 1997, at 6 a.m., after playing "Same Old Lang Syne" by Dan Fogelberg, KLTH flipped to classic rock, branded as "The New 99-7 KY", picking up the former "KY" moniker, some of their former airstaff, and, on January 23, 1998, the KYYS call letters, all from the original KYYS on 102.1 FM.
 The first song on the revived "KY" was "Back in Black" by AC/DC.

 In 2000, KYYS announced it would become the FM radio home of the Kansas City Chiefs.
 However, the Department of Justice blocked the move because Entercom would have too much revenue of the Kansas City radio market.
 The Chiefs would remain on rival station KCFX until 2020.

 KYYS started airing the syndicated "Nights with Alice Cooper" in 2005.
-At the same time, the station shifted to a harder classic rock format.
+At the same time, the station shifted to a harder classic rock format with a new rival rock station (97.3 KCXM) challenging its sister station KQRC.
+Both KYYS and KCXM would use the slogan "Everything That Rocks" for a period.
 However, this format altering led to a decline in ratings, resulting in many listeners jumping ship to KCFX.
+KYYS would eventually shift back toward a traditional classic rock playlist using the slogan "Kansas City's Original Rock Station."

+In 2007, KYYS made headlines for entering the Guinness World Records for having over 1,680 guitar players simultaneously play the same song, Smoke on the Water by Deep Purple.

 99-7 The Boulevard

 With ratings on the decline, and failing to effectively compete against KCFX, KYYS was ended for a second time.
-On January 18, 2008, at 1 p.m., after playing "In the Dark" by Billy Squier, KYYS flipped to AAA, branded as "99-7 The Boulevard, Kansas City's Quality Rock".
+On January 18, 2008, at 1 p.m., after playing "In the Dark" by Billy Squier (followed immediately afterward by a message announcing the end of the "KY" format, ending with a playing of the famous final chord of The Beatles' "A Day in the Life"), KYYS flipped to AAA, branded as "99-7 The Boulevard, Kansas City's Quality Rock".
 The first song on "The Boulevard" was "Boulevard" by Jackson Browne.
 On the same day as the flip, KYYS changed call letters to KBLV to match the "Boulevard" moniker.
 The station was mostly automated during this time.
 Mornings were hosted by Mo Lewis, afternoons were hosted by Jennifer Simon, and evenings were hosted by Operations Manager Greg Bergen.
 Ratings for the station sunk even further than they were in the final years of KYYS.
 Initially, the station featured a mix of classic rock artists (like Elton John, The Beatles, and Fleetwood Mac) with newer artists (like Sheryl Crow, Dave Matthews Band, and Jack Johnson).
 Over time, the playlist shifted to a more traditional classic rock format.